erlang-unicode/i18n/README.md

 erlang processes, which are scheduled in the same thread.
 Dirty schedulers can fix this problem, so I am waiting __R15__.

-Functions can throw `badarg' or exceptions:
+Functions can throw `badarg` or exceptions:

 ```erlang
 {i18n_error, Code :: atom(), tuple()}